How to

 Shared layer

 sphinx_autodoc_typehints_gp serves as the shared internal annotation normalization layer for the sphinx-autodoc-* family.
 The symbols exported in __all__ are intended for use by other gp-sphinx packages and by extension authors who want to reuse the same rendering pipeline.
-The API is stable within a gp-sphinx version range but does not carry the same backward-compatibility guarantees as gp_sphinx.merge_sphinx_config().
+The API is stable within a gp-sphinx version range but does not carry the same backward-compatibility guarantees as gp_sphinx.config.merge_sphinx_config().

 Choosing the right helper